A Novel Method for the Extrinsic Calibration of a 2D Laser Rangefinder and a Camera: Geometry Constraints Formulation

-To summarize, we have nine unknowns (in $\mathbf{r}_1$, $\mathbf{r}_3$ and ${^C}\mathbf{t}{_L}$) and a system of six linear and three nonlinear equations.
-In the next section, we show that these constraints are independent and hence sufficient to obtain a solution.
+To summarize, we have nine unknowns (in $\mathbf{r}_1$, $\mathbf{r}_3$ and ${^C}\mathbf{t}{_L}$) and a system of six linear (Eqs.~(\ref{constraint1})-(\ref{constraint3})) and three nonlinear equations (Eq.~(\ref{constraint4})).
+In the next section, we show that these nine constraints are independent and hence sufficient to obtain a solution.